 Consider that the cost to hire and replace a rep is roughly $27,000.
 Activity-tracking exposes best practices as well as underperformance, allowing organizations to minimize costs by making personnel decisions before that time and money are wasted.
 The ability to introduce new employees into a proven, standards-based training program reduces ramp-up time and increases the probability of rep success.

-For example, if analytics shows you that successful reps make a minimum of 50 calls a day, then requiring new hires to make a similar number of calls based on the aforementioned behaviors sets the team up for early success.
+For example, if analytics shows you that successful reps make a minimum of 50 calls a day, then requiring new hires to make a similar number of calls based on the behaviors as mentioned earlier sets the team up for early success.

 Measuring new hires to a set, proven standard, by using data from analytics and call-recording for support, will help you determine in, say, a 60-to-90 day window, whether or not the rep will work out.